castrdev/cordova-plugin-geolocation/README.md

 #         under the License.
 -->

+TODO: use maximumAge and enableHighAccuracy options
-TODO : watchPosition and clearWatch for native Android
+TODO: watchPosition and clearWatch for native Android

 # cordova-plugin-geolocation